New State of the States data brief available!

 In the last study, we collaborated with AIDD and with the other Project of National Significance (PNS) Longitudinal Data Collection projects in the production of "one-pagers" for each state.
 Follow this link to those "one-pagers."

-OUR TWO MOST RECENT STATE OF THE STATES PUBLICATIONS
+OUR MOST RECENT STATE OF THE STATES PUBLICATION

 The State of the States in Intellectual and Developmental Disabilities: 2017

 Our New AAIDD book presenting fiscal years 2014 and 2015 data is available!